 Days 2 to 4: Symptoms intensify during this period and may include nausea, vomiting, and diarrhea.
 For example, depression may accompany other mood-related difficulties.
 Additionally, cravings for the drug become more intense during this period.

 Days 5 to 8: Most of the physical symptoms begin to decrease, although the drug cravings may remain longer.
 Emotional symptoms, such as anxiety and depression, may continue for several weeks.

 To begin with, what frightens many people about detoxing from opiates involves going through the detox process.
 Fortunately, FDA-approved medications can help ease and even eliminate many of the uncomfortable withdrawal symptoms.
 Moreover, these medications work best when combined with talk therapy as well.

-The medications used at opiate detox centers include:
+The medications used at opiate detox centers in Atlanta include: